Moving your class online can feel a lot like starting to teach all over again.

 But do you really need to reinvent your approach to teaching?

-They might look a little different to their classroom counterparts, but online teaching strategies are still built on feedback, engagement, communication and connection.
+They might look a little different to their classroom counterparts, but online teaching strategies are still built on interactivity, communication, and connection.

-Engage your students with meaningful learning and bring the best parts of your classroom into the digital space with these three effective online teaching strategies.
+Engage your students with meaningful learning and bring the best parts of your classroom into the digital space with these three indispensable online teaching strategies.

 Online direct instruction